 Thank you very much for your comments, which are quite helpful.
-We incorporated them and proposed some improvements in this version of supplements.
+We incorporated them and proposed some tentative improvements in this version of the supplement.
 One point to mention is that we also considered the suggestions that Cell made as guidelines for authors.

-We put the edited supplements at xxxxx.
-It is worth mentioning that we did not change the submitted version ().
-The new edited document is only used as an example of our changes.
-We would further extend such changes through out the whole supplement in the future and would update later.
+The edited supplements may be found at xxxxx.
+We should emphasize that these very minor additions should only be taken tentatively as options that you might consider (i.e., these are not intended to be changes to the supplement while the manuscript is under review).
+We did not change the submitted version, and the newer document should only be taken as an example of how things may be improved.
+If you like, we can further implement these types of changes through out the whole supplement in the future.

+Many thanks.

 Best,